-Sheet pan chicken is one easy, balanced, gluten free, grain free meal ready in 30 minutes with only a pan and bowl to wash!
+Sheet pan chicken and vegetables is one easy, balanced, gluten free, grain free meal ready in 30 minutes with only a pan and bowl to wash!
 Honey lemon and herbs soaked around a juicy chicken then baked with carrots, broccoli, cauliflower, and potatoes is so tasty, healthy and fits a Paleo and gluten free diet!

 We used to have neighbors that raised chickens and every morning on our walks we would pass by and say hi to them and their friend, a white lab that was blind.
 The dog was hilarious because he would always hear our stroller turning the corner nearing closer and closer to the chickens.
 It is as if he knew it was me and my son because he would run to us and great us with his giant tail wagging and love in his cataract filled eyes.

 The routine would be to hug our doggie friend and attempt to pet one of the chickens in hopes to be blessed with a few of her fresh eggs.
 Ever had fresh chicken eggs, they are unbelievably amazing!
 Chase used to ask me about those chickens and even now when we visit farms, "Are these what we eat?"
 Oh gosh dear child, how to explain this one!